(Lively St. Lemeston #3)

 Great Reads of 2016

-John Toogood always prided himself on being the perfect gentleman’s gentleman, skilled, discreet, and professional.
-But now he finds himself laid off and blacklisted, stuck in tiny Lively St. Lemeston until he can find a new job.
+John Toogood prides himself on being the perfect gentleman’s gentleman: skilled, discreet, and professional.
+But now he finds himself laid off and blacklisted, desperate for a job.
 Any job.

 His instant attraction to his happy-go-lucky maid Sukey Grimes couldn’t come at a worse time.
 Her manners are provincial, her respect for authority nonexistent, and her outdated cleaning methods…well, the less said about them, the better.